 From the above it is fairly safe to further conclude that both, (1) the

-absence of authentic blue and white Yuan dynasty porcelain with marks,
+complete absence of authentic blue and white Yuan dynasty porcelain which is marked,

-and (2) the scarcity of marked porcelain from the Yongle reign (early
+and (2) the scarcity of marked porcelain from the Yongle reign (the reign during which marking began in the

-that does appear on the market is therefore suspected of being a copy or
+that appears on the market is therefore to be suspected as being a copy or

 fake made either later in the Ming dynasty or a modern fake.
 With many